-Resume Critique Form Use this form to rate your resume, or have someone familiar with your career field rate it.
-Grade the resum in each category as EXCELLENT, AVERAGE or POOR.
-Write in suggestions for improvement. item EXCELLENT AVERAGE POOR Unknown Improvements Appearance Does it look good without reading it?
+Resume Critique Form

+Use this form to rate your resume, or have someone familiar with your career field rate it.
+Grade the resume in each category as EXCELLENT, AVERAGE or POOR.
+Write in suggestions for improvement.

+Item EXCELLENT AVERAGE POOR Unknown Improvements Appearance Does it look good without reading it?
 Format Was the best format used to sell your strengths?
 Skills Is the resume skills-based?
 Number of skills Keywords Are keywords and phrases easy to identify?
-Focus Does the content point to your employment objective? of the Scannability Is it designed to be easily read by a scanning system?
-Proofing Is it free from grammar, spelling or typing errors? i de la companya de l Length Is it a reasonable length?
-Integrity Is it an honest presentation of your best qualities? · Appropriate Does the content capture an employer's interest?
-000000000000000000000000000000000000000 If you're u finishing y n review these to opics before
+Focus Does the content point to your employment objective?
+Scannability Is it designed to be easily read by a scanning system?
+Proofing Is it free from grammar, spelling or typing errors?
+Length Is it a reasonable length?
+Integrity Is it an honest presentation of your best qualities?
+Appropriate Does the content capture an employer's interest?